GerritCodeReview/plugins_events-log/src/main/resources/Documentation/config.md

 :    Specify the path to the directory in which to keep the database.
 When not
      specified, the default path is jdbc:h2:~/db/.

+plugin.@PLUGIN@.localStoreUrl
+:    Specify the path to the directory in which to keep the back up database.
+     When not specified, the default path is jdbc:h2:<gerrit_site>/events-db/.

 plugin.@PLUGIN@.storeUsername
 :    Username to connect to the database, not defined by default.
 This value can
      also be defined in secure.config.